dzhavat/dzhavat.github.io/_posts/posts/2020-09-09-css-flexbox-cheatsheet-v3.md

   <figcaption>Interactive demos in action</figcaption>
 </figure>

 Now I’m looking forward to your feedback!
-Tell me what you like about it and what you would like to see more.
+Tell me what you like about it and what you would like to see more of.
 I’ll make sure to add it in a future update 🙂

 Go [grab it](https://marketplace.visualstudio.com/items?itemName=dzhavat.css-flexbox-cheatsheet) while it’s hot 🔥